Belinda Bencic: Hopman Cup

 Bencic has competed at the Hopman Cup in January with Roger Federer for three consecutive years from 2017 through 2019.
 After finishing in second place in their round robin group to the eventual champions France in 2017, the pair won the tournament in each of the next two years.
 In 2018, they won all nine of their round robin rubbers to set up a final against the German team of Angelique Kerber and Alexander Zverev.
 After Federer defeated Zverev and Bencic lost to Kerber, the Swiss team won the decisive mixed doubles rubber in straight sets for the title.
 During the 2019 event, they were upset by the Greek team of Maria Sakkari and Stefanos Tsitsipas in their last round robin tie, but still advanced to the final through the tiebreak criteria.
 In a rematch of the previous year's final, Federer again beat Zverev while Kerber again defeated Bencic.
 The mixed doubles rubber was much closer than in 2018 and came down to a winner-take-all point in the third-set tiebreak as part of the Fast4 format.
 Federer served the point, which Switzerland won in a long rally to win their second consecutive Hopman Cup.

 Olympics

-Seeded No. 9, she also represented her country in her first Olympic Games at Tokyo, after having to skip Rio 2016 due to injury, where she defeated Roland Garros champion and eighth seed Barbora Krejcikova in the third round of the competition and the Roland Garros finalist and 13th seed Russian Anastasia Pavlyuchenkova in the quarterfinals.
-She reached the final defeating 15th seed Kazakh Elena Rybakina in the semifinals booking Switzerland the first Olympic female singles final.

-She also advanced to the doubles final with Viktorija Golubic, which she eventually won the Olympic silver medal in.
-Bencic became the fifth player to reach two finals at the same Olympic event since tennis returned at the Games in 1988, joining Serena and Venus Williams, Andy Murray and Nicolas Massu.
+In 2021, Bencic represented her country in her first Olympic Games at Tokyo, after having to skip Rio 2016 due to injury.
+Seeded no. 9, she won the Women's Singles gold medal, defeating the Czech Republic's Markéta Vondroušová in the final, 7–5, 2–6, 6–3.
+She also advanced to the doubles final alongside Viktorija Golubic, winning the Olympic silver medal.
+By doing so, Bencic became only the fifth player to reach two finals at the same Olympic event since tennis returned at the Games in 1988, joining Serena and Venus Williams, Andy Murray and Nicolás Massú.